 I have to imagine that Book People is the kind of establishment that Kathlene Kelly would have approved of.
 They’ve been the top independent bookstore in Texas for nearly 50 years and their kid’s section is the best!
 Just across the street is the Whole Foods flagship store where lunch options abound, as does an enormous clean beauty section and beer alley.

-This park near downtown has something for everyone– a playscape, a splashpad, winding trails, a bubbling creek with tiny creatures and most recently, the Stickworks exhibit.
+This park near downtown has something for everyone– a playscape, a splashpad, winding trails, a bubbling creek with tiny creatures.
 Go through the drive thru at Fresa’s at 9th and Lamar (there’s another one further South on Lamar, just fyi) and pick up everything from tacos and bowls to a whole Yucatan Spiced Chicken and sides.
 It’s a fresh take on tex-mex and it’s one of my favorites!

 10. Coffee + Donuts from Halcyon + Mueller Farmer’s Market: